krishnasumanthm/Movie_Rating_Prediction/README.md

 The train_classier.ipynb trains a Linear SVC classifier using a Count Vectorizer for feature extraction.
 The vectorizer and the classifier are saved using pickle in order to be used for the twitter data.

-The replacers.py helps in pre-processing of text for term expansion, repeated character removal and spell checkker.
+The replacers.py helps in pre-processing of text for term expansion, repeated character removal and spell checker.

 The movie_rating.ipynb gets the tweets for the movie and finds sentiment using the trained classier and then converts that sentiment to a rating value.
 It also gives the IMDB rating of that movie.